Lady Lilith

-Rossetti overpainted Cornforth's face, perhaps at the suggestion of his client, shipping magnate Frederick Richards Leyland, who displayed the painting in his drawing room with five other Rossetti "stunners."Waking Dreams, p.
-58. After Leyland's death, the painting was purchased by Samuel Bancroft and Bancroft's estate donated it in 1935 to the Delaware Art Museum where it is now displayed.
+Rossetti overpainted Cornforth's face, perhaps at the suggestion of his client, shipping magnate Frederick Richards Leyland, who displayed the painting in his drawing room with five other Rossetti "stunners."
+After Leyland's death, the painting was purchased by Samuel Bancroft and Bancroft's estate donated it in 1935 to the Delaware Art Museum where it is now displayed.

 The painting forms a pair with Sibylla Palmifera, painted 1866–1870, also with Wilding as the model.
 Lady Lilith represents the body's beauty, according to Rossetti's sonnet inscribed on the frame.
 Sibylla Palmifera represents the soul's beauty, according to the Rossetti sonnet on its frame.

 A large 1867 replica of Lady Lilith, painted by Rossetti in watercolor, which shows the face of Cornforth, is now owned by New York's Metropolitan Museum of Art.
 It has a verse from Goethe's Faust as translated by Shelley on a label attached by Rossetti to its frame: